 - set program priority (12)

-- set program priority to high (2)
+- set processor to high priority for CSGO (1)

 - set xp exe to high priority (1)

 - raising priority level windows 7 dos (1)

 - set program priority win 7 permanent (1)